 Should the mood strike, we would seriously recommend the flan.
 It’s not too sweet, and the sauce adds just a little bit of zing to the party.
 La Tarasca might not give it a star, but I will.

-In fact, I’ll give La Tarasca as many stars as I can (two).
+In fact, I’ll give La Tarasca as many mushrooms as I can.
 It hands down serves the best Mexican food in the Olympia area and is worth the pilgrimage for any tortillaphile.
 Anything else would be in violation of your nature.